-Scottish Highland Dancing has a long history dating back decades in the Porcupine Camp.
-The Northern Ontario School of Scottish Dance is very excited to be able continue the tradition of Scottish Dance competition in 2014 by hosting the Timmins Heart of Gold Highland Dance Competition during the Great Canadian Kayak Challenge & Festival on Saturday August 23rd on the banks of the Mattagami River in Timmins, Ontario – One of the popular kayak competitions in Canada.
+Scottish Highland Dancing in Timmins Ontario has a long history dating back decades in the Porcupine Camp.
+Canada’s Northern Ontario School of Scottish Dance is very excited to be able continue the tradition of Scottish Dance competition in 2014 by hosting the Timmins Heart of Gold Highland Dance Competition during the Great Canadian Kayak Challenge & Festival on Saturday August 23rd on the banks of the Mattagami River in Timmins, Ontario – One of the popular kayak competitions in Canada.

 The competition is open to both Premier and Pre-Premier highland dancers (Primary/Beginner/Novice/Intermediate) registered with ScotDance Canada/Scottish Official Board of Highland Dancing.